Somehow, when I am with a man I feel so much more clear-headed than I do when I am with a woman.

 There’s no particular relevance to this.
 Nor to the satirical account of Lessingham speaking in the House of Commons, where Atherton celebrates ‘the Press Gallery; where is the brain of the House, and ninety per cent of its wisdom.’
 And when Marjorie’s father objects to her choice of partner – that’s a red herring as well.

 Elsewhere, the introduction of the aristocratic investigator (Champnell is the son of the Earl of Glenlivet) promises more detection than is ever delivered, though it does allow for a little light parody of Sherlock Holmes.
 Similarly, the opening scene – in which the unemployed and destitute clerk is turned away from the door of a workhouse – has a Dickensian air that soon dissipates.

 But these are minor matters.
-It’s a genuinely exciting, disturbing and – at times – flesh-creeping story, with, as estate agents say, a number of original features.
+It’s a genuinely exciting, disturbing and – on occasion – flesh-creeping story, with, as estate agents say, a number of original features.
 It feels at times as though we’re listening to late-Victorian Britain on the analyst’s couch.

 * I know that sniggering at the phrase ‘well-hung’ is no better than sniggering whenever Dr Watson ejaculates to Sherlock Holmes.
 But damnit all, a man can snigger, can’t he?